Enumeration of permutations by number of alternating runs: Context-free grammars

 and established a relationship between the expansion of $D^n(x)$ and the Jacobi elliptic functions.
 Dumont~\cite{Dumont79} established the connections between Schett's grammar and permutations.
 In~\cite{Dumont96}, Dumont considered chains of general substitution rules on words.
-Let us now recall two results on context-free grammars. \begin{proposition}[{\cite[Section 2.1]{Dumont96}}] If $G=\{x\rightarrow xy, y\rightarrow xy\}$, then